nasa/ROSES-Compliance-Checking-Tools/README.md

 1) REQUIRED: Path to directory containing the anonymized proposal PDFs
 2) REQUIRED: Path to directory containing the full, non-anonymized NSPIRES-generated proposal PDFs

+Note that the CSV option for the team member info is not available for this version.

-Example command line inputs with only required inputs (where you would replace the paths with your own):
+Example command line inputs (where you would replace the paths with your own):
 ```
     python check_dapr_multi.py ./proposals_anon ./proposals_full
 ```